MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-edit-system-chart.md

 - Refresh the chart to display other data by changing the view.
 - Add the chart to a model-driven app dashboard.
 More information: [Create or edit model-driven app dashboards](create-edit-dashboards.md)

->[!NOTE]
+> [!NOTE]
->If the chart is not visible in the dropdown then the model-driven app has been created with specific charts associated with it.
-To resolve this open the model-driven app in design mode, select charts and select your newly created chart.
+> If the chart is not visible in the dropdown chart list then the model-driven app has been created with specific charts associated with it.
+To resolve this, open the model-driven app in design mode, select charts, and then select your newly created chart.
 > :::image type="content" source="media/add-and-customize-visualizations-in-model-driven apps/add-and-customize-visualizations-in-model-driven-apps-1.png" alt-text="Select Chart from within app":::
+> Then save and publish your app.

 ## Known chart creation issues

 In the chart designer, adding a order by on certain calculated columns are not supported and will cause an error.
-The calculated columns causing this are using another calculated columns, a related table column, or a local column on the table.
+The calculated columns causing this are using another calculated column, a related table column, or a local column on the table.

 ## Next steps